Calipsoplus/calipsoplus-frontend/README.md

 ## Configuration

 For the application to function properly, the relevant environment settings need to be configured.
-You will find the configuration files under the **src/environments** folder.
+The configuration files have to be stored in the **src/environments** folder, use the provided example files for reference.
 By default, the environment.ts file, the "dev" environment, will be used.

 These files contain the mappings to the backend and Guacamole instance.